 If you have tried this method already, please scroll down to see Method 2.

-Step 1: Open Settings app by clicking or tapping Settings icon in the left-pane of the Start menu.
-Settings can also be launched using Windows logo + I hotkey.
+Step 1: Open the Settings app by clicking or tapping the Settings icon in the left pane of the Start menu.
+Settings can also be launched using the Windows logo + I hotkey.

 Step 2: Once Settings launched, click or tap Network & Internet.

 Step 3: Click or tap Airplane mode.
-Change the toggle button position under Turn this on to stop all wireless communication to off position to turn off the Airplane mode.
-Once the Airplane mode is turned off, make sure that Wi-Fi and Bluetooth switches under Wireless devices section are turned on.
+Change the toggle button position under Turn this on to stop all wireless communication, such as Wi-Fi, cellular, and Bluetooth.
+Once the Airplane mode is turned off, make sure that Wi-Fi and Bluetooth switches under the Wireless devices section are turned on.

 Method 2 of 3